 Your content is what connects you with the people you want to build relationships with.
-Naturally, this includes things like your social media posts and articles or blogs.
-However, it’s a good idea to explore other mediums, such as videos, case studies, and success stories, depending on the properties you’re leveraging and who you want to reach.
+Naturally, this includes things like your social media posts and articles or blog posts.
+However, it’s a good idea to explore other mediums, such as videos, case studies, and success stories, depending on the properties or social networks you’re leveraging and who you want to reach.

 You’ll also want to look beyond static content and explore relationship-building activities you want your audience to engage in.
 Consider all the different ways people can be interacting with you or you can be interacting with them online.

 For example, you can be on social media interacting with them or sharing their posts or engaging with their articles and blogs or collaborating with them on distribution.
 There may be opportunities like one-on-one virtual meetings too, giving you the opportunity to become a thought leader in your niche.

 5. Analytics/ Results

 One last area worth mentioning is the analytics.
 You can, and should, be able to measure the results.
 At a very basic level, you can ask each new client how they heard about you, so you know which online referral methods are working best.
 However, you can go much deeper than this too.
 For example, the number of social media followers you have is an indicator of the health of your brand.

 The number of likes, new follows, comments, and other metrics can signify your strength as well.
-As you dig deeper, you can begin to explore areas like sentiment or monitor for mentions of your brand online and see what others are saying too.
+As you dig deeper, you can begin to explore areas like sentiment or monitor for mentions of your personal brand online and see what others are saying too.
 In any case, decide what you want to track in advance and monitor the results, so you know when you’re getting real results for your efforts.